 - 8-9 pieces chicken legs or thighs

-- 1 Teaspoon salt more or less to your taste
+- 1 teaspoon salt more or less to your taste

-- 4 Tbsp peanut butter
+- 4 tablespoon peanut butter

-- 1 oz mole spice mix
+- 1 ounce mole spice mix equals 4 tablespoons

-- 2-3 Tbsp. sesame seeds optional
+- 2-3 tablespoons sesame seeds optional

 Instructions